 Scheduled Routes internal link are fixed timetabled bus services that operate on a daily or weekly basis.
 Door-to-Door pick up is not available on these services.

 Local Link services are available to everyone with a significant focus on providing accessible transport options for passengers.
-Free Travel Passes are accepted on all Local link services fares are payable by anyone who doesn’t have a Free Travel Pass Door-to- Door routes are a particular feature of Local Link services which offers great peace of mind to passengers who might otherwise have no way to access public transport.
+Free Travel Passes are accepted on all Local link services and cash fares are payable by anyone who doesn’t have a Free Travel Pass.
+Door-to- Door routes are a particular feature of Local Link services which offers great peace of mind to passengers who might otherwise have no way to access public transport.

 An additional feature of Local Link, which is helpful for many customers, is the willingness of drivers or other staff to assist with getting shopping on and off the bus.
 These small gestures can make a real difference to a person living in an isolated or rural area when they are making the decision to venture out into their community on a shopping trip.